ObeliskCode/Eon-AI/notes/R-Algebra.md

 show, e^2 =| +> 1 since e^2 =| ei

 <=> e^2 =| 1-1

-an informal number is from the set X of informal numbers.

 i. e^2 - 1 =| 0 <=> 1*1 =| 0*1 =| 0 <=> 1/0 =| 0